INFORMSJoC/2024.0833/README.md

 ## Results
 We provide detailed implementation guidances and demonstrate results in the `scripts/` directory.
-It suffices just to run each notebook, possibly cell by cell.
+It suffices just to run each notebook (you can execute cells individually).
+We have generated all the data used in the paper——no external data sources are required.
 - `Toy_2D.ipynb` and `Toy_20D.ipynb`: The python notebooks containing implementation guidances for reproducing the results in the **toy examples**;
 - `portfolio_negative.ipynb` and `portfolio_positive.ipynb`: The python notebooks containing implementation guidances